 For both admission and scholarship purposes you may require an Academic IELTS or TOEFL test, for visa purposes you may require an Academic IELTS test.
 Please check with your local Australian embassy or visit the immigration website: https://www.border.gov.au/Trav/Stud

 English language pathway programs

-Applicants who have provided an English language proficiency test that does not meet the minimum standards required may be made an offer of admission conditional on English, or a packaged offer that includes admission to English for Academic Purposes, taught by University of Canberra College.
+Applicants who have provided an English language proficiency test that does not meet the minimum standards required may be made an offer of admission conditional on English, or a packaged offer that includes admission to an Academic English course taught by University of Canberra College.